 4. John Lewis

-Traditional but eclectic, Liberty sits behind Regent Street like a treasure trove waiting to be discovered.
+Occupying one of the most striking buildings in Central London, Liberty sits behind Regent Street like a treasure trove waiting to be discovered.
 Famous for its signature Liberty floral prints, the store collaborates with brands as diverse as Nike and Barbour, producing limited-edition products exclusive to the store.
 As Oscar Wilde said, “Liberty is the chosen resort of the artistic shopper.”
 Don’t miss the famous Christmas store – head there early in the year to nab the best tree decorations.

 6. Dover Street Market

 This concept store by Rei Kawakubo of Comme des Garcons is six floors of pure, minimalist luxury with a twist.
 Dover Street Market has dedicated spaces for brands like Celine and Saint Laurent, so don’t be fooled by the name – this is no regular market.
-Tip: Visit the Rose Bakery (top floor) to satisfy any sweet or savoury cravings.
+Visit the Rose Bakery (top floor) to satisfy any sweet or savoury cravings.

 7. Fortnum & Mason